tokeh/bdd_tutorial/README.md

 Narrative:
 As a user
-I want to find books by author
+I want to find books by publication year
-So that I can see what books were published in a specific time span
+So that I can see what books are available by an author

-Scenario: scenario description
+Scenario: Search books by publication year
-Given a system state
+Given a book with the title 'One good book', written by 'Anonymous', published on 14.03.2013 And another book with the title 'Some other book', written by 'Tim Tomson', published on 23.08.2014 And another book with the title 'How to cook a dino', written by 'Fred Flintstone', published on 01.01.2012 When the customer searches for books published between 2013 and 2014 Then 2 books should have been found
-When I do something
+And Book 1 should have the title 'Some other book'
-Then system is in a different state
+And Book 2 should have the title 'One good book'
 ```
 JBehave also needs some configuration glue code.
 That code configures where JBehave has to look for the story files, where the
 step definitions are and how format the output.